-Your child may aspirate when problems with swallowing causes food or liquid to enter your child’s lungs.
+Your child may aspirate when problems with swallowing causes liquids or food to enter your child’s lungs.

 What are the symptoms of aspiration in children?

-If your child aspirates, they may start choking.
-Aspirating can also cause other symptoms including:
+If your child aspirates, they may present with a cough when drinking or eating.
+Aspiration can cause symptoms including:

 - difficulty feeding